 Professor Ong was born in Singapore and read Mathematics at Trinity College, Cambridge, before obtaining his PhD in Computer Science from Imperial College, London.
 After a lectureship at the NUS (1990-1992) and a research fellowship at Cambridge (1992-1993), he moved to a lectureship at Oxford in 1994, and was made professor in 2004.

-With well over 1,000 Oxonians, Singapore boasts the 9th largest international concentration of Oxford alumni.
+With over 1,700 Oxonians, Singapore boasts the 9th largest international concentration of Oxford alumni.
 Many are active in the Oxford & Cambridge Society of Singapore (Oxbridge Singapore) which promotes social contact among Oxbridge alumni through organising more than 12 events each year.
 These include speaker events, dinners, lectures, receptions, and an annual Boat Race Dinner and Ball with its neighbouring Oxbridge alumni society in Malaysia.

 Famous Singaporean alumni in politics include: